DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in Story Point - 1

 I.
-a) Title - User Interface - Confirmation Screen:
+a) Title - Submit required details:
 b) User story opening sentence - As a patient once I am finished I would like to receive a final confirmation screen indicating that I have completed all steps and I am now checked in for my visit.
 c) Additional details - The confirmation screen would display information pertaining to successful completion of the intake.
 This would be the time of completion and overview of information entered by the patient.
 d) Estimated in story points - 2